 As the promise of self-driving technology develops, we are committed to ensuring that the future of mobility is inclusive.

-Today, we are proud to announce that we have partnered with the National Federation of the Blind and Aptiv to bring Aptiv’s self-driving technology to Lyft’s blind and low vision rider community.
+Today, we are proud to announce that we have partnered with the National Federation of the Blind and Aptiv to bring Aptiv’s self-driving technology to Lyft’s blind and low vision rider community during the annual convention in Las Vegas.
 These riders will join the over 50,000 rides we have already provided with Aptiv here in Las Vegas.

 “Autonomous vehicles have the potential to provide a level of mobility and independence that blind people have never experienced, enhancing our ability to live the lives we want,” said Mark Riccobono, President of the National Federation of the Blind.
 “We are pleased to collaborate with Lyft and Aptiv, companies that recognize the importance of incorporating input from the blind so that driving will be accessible to all.
 This demonstration will allow future blind drivers to experience and begin providing feedback about this technology, paving the way for the development of a nonvisual user interface and other inclusive design elements.”